Get Involved / Display Gardens

 - Commercial gardens are requested to maintain a specific area designated as a Display Garden.

-To be removed from the list of Display Gardens and Historic Daylily Display Gardens, request should be made by the garden owner (or, if a public garden, the garden liaison person) by contacting the appropriate RP.
+To be removed from the list of Display Gardens and/or Historical Daylily Display Gardens, a request should be made by the garden owner (or, if a public garden, the garden liaison person) by contacting the appropriate RP.
 The RP should then forward the written request to the Display Garden Chairman.
 Failure to return the Annual Renewal Report Forms is cause for automatic removal by the Display Garden Chairman.
-(Annual Renewal Request Forms will be sent to each garden by September 1 to remind Display Gardens of this requirement.)
+(Annual Renewal Request Forms will be sent to each garden in early September to remind all Display Garden owners of this requirement.)

 The RP of each region or their designated representatives should visit each Display Garden in their region at least once every two years.
 Gardens that are in disrepair should be encouraged to improve.
 The RP can request to the Display Garden Chairman that gardens with little prospects for improvement be removed.